The internet is filled to the brim with different companies trying to get you to open a brokerage account with them.

 - You may have to pay stamp duty on UK investments you make.

 - Dividends paid on non-UK stocks are usually subject to local taxes.

 What to consider before opening an ISA account

 Most providers charge customers for holding a stocks and shares ISA.
-This might be charged as a percentage of your holdings or as a flat fee.
+This might be charged as a percentage of your holdings or as a fee.

 Fees are one of the key things to think about before you open an ISA.